Implicit Likelihood Inference of the Neutrino Mass Hierarchy from Cosmological Data: Introduction

-Implicit Likelihood Inference (ILI)~\cite{Cranmer:2019eaq}, also known as simulation-based inference (SBI) and likelihood-free inference (LFI), is a novel alternative that can learn the statistical relationship between parameters and data by machine learning (ML).
-Due to the prohibitive computational cost of $N$-body simulation~\cite{Castorina:2015bma,Liu:2017now,Villaescusa-Navarro:2019bje}, the training data in question are usually obtained before ILI and compressed to summary statistics, such as power spectrum~\cite{Hahn:2022wgo}, bispectrum~\cite{SimBIG:2023nol}, marked power spectrum~\cite{Massara:2024cvu}, skew spectrum~\cite{Hou:2024blc}, wavelet statistics~\cite{SimBIG:2023gke} and field-level statistics~\cite{SimBIG:2023ywd}.
+Implicit Likelihood Inference (ILI)~\cite{Cranmer:2019eaq}, also known as simulation-based inference (SBI) and likelihood-free inference (LFI), is a novel alternative that can learn the statistical relationship between parameters and data by machine learning (ML). \Mov{Compared to the traditional explicit likelihood inference, instead of sampling the full joint posterior first and marginalizing it then, ILI can directly learn the marginal posteriors.} Due to the prohibitive computational cost of $N$-body simulation~\cite{Castorina:2015bma,Liu:2017now,Villaescusa-Navarro:2019bje}, the training data in question are usually obtained before ILI and compressed to summary statistics, such as power spectrum~\cite{Hahn:2022wgo}, bispectrum~\cite{SimBIG:2023nol}, marked power spectrum~\cite{Massara:2024cvu}, skew spectrum~\cite{Hou:2024blc}, wavelet statistics~\cite{SimBIG:2023gke} and field-level statistics~\cite{SimBIG:2023ywd}.
 However, $\mathtt{CLASS}$~\cite{Blas:2011rf} and $\mathtt{CAMB}$~\cite{Lewis:1999bs} as CMB simulators are efficient.
 Therefore, given an initial wider cosmological parameter priors, these CMB simulators can forward-simulate sets of parameter values to the training data of $TT$, $TE$, $EE$ and CMB lensing-potential power spectra.
 After the first round of training, the obtained posteriors serve as the new priors for the second round of training, and so on.
 This sequential learning has been applied to ILI of the cosmological parameters from CMB~\cite{Cole:2021gwr}.

-ILI of neutrino masses from BOSS voids obtains a modest constraint on $\sum m_{\nu}$~\cite{Thiele:2023oqf}.
-In this paper, we also do not expect a strong limit on $\sum m_{\nu}$ from the combination of DESI DR2~\cite{DESI:2025zgx} and Planck 2018~\cite{Planck:2018vyg} excluding the CMB lensing-potential power spectrum, and we only perform ILI of the neutrino mass hierarchy by sequential learning.
-To study the preference for what neutrino mass hierarchy directly, we extend the base-$\Lambda$CDM model with the neutrino mass hierarchy parameter~\cite{Jimenez:2010ev,Xu:2016ddc}
+ILI of neutrino masses from BOSS voids obtains a modest constraint on $\sum m_{\nu}$~\cite{Thiele:2023oqf}. \Mov{In this paper, we expect a strong limit on $\sum m_{\nu}$ from the combination of DESI DR2~\cite{DESI:2025zgx} and Planck 2018~\cite{Planck:2018vyg} and perform ILI of the neutrino mass hierarchy by sequential learning.} To study the preference for what neutrino mass hierarchy directly, we extend the base-$\Lambda$CDM model with the neutrino mass hierarchy parameter~\cite{Jimenez:2010ev,Xu:2016ddc}

 where $\Delta>0$ for the normal hierarchy and $\Delta<0$ for the inverted hierarchy respectively.

 This paper is organized as follows.
 In Section~\ref{sec:simulator}, we introduce the CMB power spectra simulator including the neutrino mass hierarchy parameter.
 In Section~\ref{sec:ili}, we perform a multi-round ILI of the neutrino mass hierarchy.
 Finally, a brief summary and discussion are provided in Section~\ref{sec:sum}.